Bahai Library Online

 • The "Mother Assembly", the National Spiritual Assembly of the Indian Ocean, was left with the Chagos Archipelago, Comoros with the formation of the National Spiritual Assemblies of Réunion, Madagascar and Mauritius.
 [BN no608 November 1981 p11]

-• National Spiritual Assembly, formation; St. Pierre and Miquelon; Reunion; France first NSA Réunion
+• National Spiritual Assembly, formation; St. Pierre and Miquelon; Reunion Island; France first NSA Réunion

 • Jusisdiction: Mariana Islands, the Caroline Islands, the Marshall Islands, and Guam.